Pará de Minas: Roman Catholic Church

+Protestant Churches

 The city is home to a variety of Protestant or Reformed denominations, including the Christian Congregation in Brazil, Maranatha Christian Church, Foursquare Church, Presbyterian Church, Methodist Church, Anglican Episcopal Church, Baptist churches, Assemblies of God, Seventh-day Adventist Church, Blessing Cathedral, Universal Church of the Kingdom of God, International Grace of God Church, God Is Love Pentecostal Church, Brazil for Christ Pentecostal Church, among others.
 Among Protestant groups, 5.61% of the population follows Pentecostal evangelical churches, 1.76% mission-based evangelical churches, and 3.33% non-specific evangelical churches.

-There are also Christians from other Reformed denominations, such as Jehovah's Witnesses (representing 1.20% of residents) and members of The Church of Jesus Christ of Latter-day Saints, also known as the Mormon Church (0.02% of the population).
+There are also Christians from other Reformed denominations, such as Jehovah's Witnesses (representing 1.20% of residents) and members of the Church of Jesus Christ of Latter-day Saints (0.02% of the population).

 Ethnicity and migration

 The first settlers in what was then Arraial do Patafofo, during the 18th century, were mostly bandeirantes from the state of São Paulo.
 However, the customs and social organization at the time reflected African and Portuguese influences from the colonial period.
 For instance, women were typically dedicated to household tasks and, later, small commercial activities, while men handled agricultural work.
 The city saw a significant influx of immigrants during the 20th century, drawn by its development, including Chinese, Japanese, American, German, Portuguese, Spanish, and Argentine communities.

 In 2010, the population of Pará de Minas was composed of whites (54.82%), blacks (5.88%), 855 Asians (1.02%), mixed-race (38.24%), 37 indigenous (0.04%), and one undeclared.
 Regarding region of birth, were born in the Southeast (97.81%), 147 in the North (0.17%), 776 in the Northeast (0.92%), 333 in the Central-West (0.40%), and 134 in the South (0.16%). inhabitants were born in Minas Gerais (96.45%), of which were born in Pará de Minas (67.90%).
 Among the residents born in other states, São Paulo had the highest representation with 805 people (0.96%), followed by Bahia with 424 residents (0.50%), and Rio de Janeiro with 178 residents (0.21%).